mP1/j2cl-java-util-Locale/README.md

 # java.util.Locale j2cl

-This project aims to provide a more complete `java.util.Locale` loading actual Locale data such as language, country and variant as well as extra belonging to Locale specific but classes belonging to different packages including `java.text.DateFormatSymbol` and `java.text.DecimalFormatSymbol` using code generation.

-The emulated class source will not be called `java.util.Locale` or super sourced but rather be packaged at `walkingkooka.j2cl.java.util.Locale`.
-This allows unit tests to reference a real JRE `java.util.Locale` and the `walkingkooka.j2cl.java.util.Locale` together within a JRE environment.

-An additional class is available to retrieve the Json object for a given `java.util.Locale` enabling easy retrieval of `java.text.DateFormatSymbol` and `java.text.DecimalFormatSymbol`.
+This project aims to provide a mostly complete `java.util.Locale` supporting parsing of language tags and extracting individual components as well as a helper to simply a locale and try again from a tag to value source.
+The `Locale` will honour some languages which have two forms such as `he` and its alternate form `iw` with the getter always resolving to `iw` to match the JRE behaviour.

+Generally complex variants such as `ja-JP-u-ca-japanese-x-lvariant-JP` and unusual exceptions such as `no-NO-NY` remain unknown and behaviour such as `Locale#toLanguageTag` will be different.
+WHen attempting to locate `DateFormatSymbols` the locales mention in the previous sentence slightly different representation should not matter because the actual resolving will only use the language and country.

 ### Missing functionality

-Many methods are missing, this subset is meant to support locating a `Locale` using any combination of its components, but without the filtering methods so it may be used as a key to retrieve additional symbol information mentioned previously.
+Many methods are missing, this subset is meant to support locating a `Locale` using any combination of its components.

 ### Transpiling